intltechventures/Consulting.Project.Tools/Wisdom/RulesOfMeeks.md

 **\#705 - "NEVER pull all-nighters.
 It will permanently damage your health in ways you cannot imagine"**

-**\#706 - "Beware of fast talkers - for it may portend a person with a shady character, somthing to hide...or just an asshole"**
+**\#706 - "Beware of fast talkers - for it may portend a person with a shady character, something to hide...or just an asshole"**

 **\#799 - "Never forget - a full-time job doesn't come with any guarantee"**